 o Human resources: How many people are needed to take action on your strategies?
 Where will they come from?
 Do they need any specific skills?
 What will they do?
 What time commitment will be required of them?

 o Financial resources: What costs are involved in carrying out the activities?
 Who amongst your group, your networks, and partners can cover these costs?

 o Facilities and equipment: Where will activities be conducted?
 Is there any equipment needed (i.e., cameras, computers, transportation, etc.)?

 If you don’t have all these resources, don’t worry.
 We’ll sort that out in the final step.

-Step 10: Mobilize your networks and take action
+Step 10: Mobilize your networks and take strategic action for peace

 Now that you have a solid master plan, you may have insight into many ways to make strategic change.
 Likely, this is more than you can handle.
 You’ll want to be focusing on what you’re good at, where your skills lie, where you have a unique potential to make change.